ngi-nix/offen/README.md

 # Development & maintenance

-Use the devShell provided with the flake for a development environment that contains packages required to build and work on the flake:
+Use the shell definition in the flake to get a development environment that contains all packages required to build and work on the flake:

     nix-shell